Ishikagi to Tokyo

 More famous last words.
-My Brown Hotel staff informs me, on inquiry, that the highly efficient luggage transport service will take two days to send my luggage ahead to Fukuoka.
+My Brown Hotel staff inform me, on inquiry, that the highly efficient luggage transport service will take two days to send my luggage ahead to Fukuoka.
 Fair enough, I think it’s a long way, it’s on another island.
-Send it to Haneda Airport instead I suggest.
+Send it to Haneda Airport instead, I suggest.
 No, that will also take two days.
 It’s projected to take me just under two hours this morning I hope, so the logic defies me.
-I suspect it may take me longer than two hours and some bad language now I have to propel my large case onto the trains and buses.
+I suspect it may take me longer than two hours and some bad language, now I have to propel my large case onto the trains and buses.

 On arrival in Fukuoka, I'm told that the bucket list wisteria tunnel I’ve come all this way to see is not yet in bloom and it’s raining hard.
 I still have to go to Kokura tomorrow, near the wisteria garden, as my hotel has been booked.
-I’ve not heard anything about my North Korea trip being cancelled even though Trump’s aircraft carrier is now in position.
+I’ve not heard anything about my North Korea trip being cancelled, even though Trump’s aircraft carrier is now in position.
 It’s a little stressful.
 Also disappointingly, it seems that the Japanese do not pronounce Fukuoka anything like the way I have been saying it - with some relish.

 One compensation is that I can have another Japanese massage.
 Little ladies wearing nurse style tunics turn up at my door, kneel on the bed and give all my pressure points a good pummelling.
 It’s all very proper.
 I’m not even allowed to take off my clothes.

-A Watery Finale
+A Watery Finale to Japan

 So, I set off for a Shinto shrine that’s dedicated to sailors.
-It’s early seventeenth entry the oldest and first of its kind in the country and its theme seems appropriate for today.
-Like most Japanese shrines it is rewardingly colourful and peaceful.
+It’s early seventeenth century, the oldest and first of its kind in the country and its theme seems appropriate for today.
+Like most Japanese shrines, it is rewardingly colourful and peaceful.
 The red walls are almost orange.
 There seems to be some equivalent ceremony to a christening going on – a baby wearing its best clothes is held by a robed priest, surrounded by adults, and drums are banging.

 The shinkansen speeds me the 30 odd miles to Kokura in just over 15 minutes.
-My last night is to be spent in a fancy tower block hotel and my room has extensive views across the north of Kyushu over the harbour and up to Honshu.
+My last night is to be spent in a fancy tower block hotel and my room has extensive views across the north of Kyushu, over the harbour and up to Honshu.
 I can just make out the connecting suspension bridge in the distance.
-The green pin cushioned mountains are just visible through the clouds, forming a backdrop to the high rise blocks and I can see the trains arriving below me, like a Hornby OO railway.
+The green pin cushioned mountains are visible through the clouds, forming a backdrop to the high rise blocks and I can see the trains arriving below me, like a Hornby OO railway.
 This is more fun than going out and getting soaked.
 A final Japanese buffet and breakfast.
 I’m still grappling with my chopsticks.
-Using them to eat scrambled egg and bacon like the Japanese is beyond my capabilities.
+Using them to eat scrambled egg and bacon, like the Japanese, is beyond my capabilities.